Last Updated on 14 January 2026 by Cycloscope

 According to Green Alternative:

-“The Khudoni dam will increase the electricity tariff due to the huge investment in the energy sector, while the people living near to the Enguri Hydro, Georgia’s largest hydro project producing 40% of Georgia’s electricity consumption, still experience problems with access to energy.
+“The Khudoni dam will increase the electricity tariff due to the massive investment in the energy sector, while the people living near the Enguri Hydro, Georgia’s largest hydro project, producing 40% of Georgia’s electricity consumption, still experience problems with access to energy.

-According to a leaked World Bank document, the basic costs of the project would be at least USD 780 million, while the production tariff would be 5.84 US cents per kw (against the 0.7 cents of the Enguri energy), and the economic return would be only 5%.
+According to a leaked World Bank document, the project’s basic costs would be at least USD 780 million, the production tariff would be 5.84 US cents per kWh (compared to 0.7 cents for Enguri energy), and the economic return would be only 5%.

-High electricity tariffs are already unaffordable for the majority of the Georgian population; more than 50% of the population is living under the poverty line, while extreme poverty affects 17.4% of the population (according to World Bank data).
+High electricity tariffs are already unaffordable for most Georgians; more than 50% of the population lives below the poverty line, and extreme poverty affects 17.4% of the population (according to World Bank data).

-The construction of Khudoni would significantly increase electricity tariff thus harm the livelihoods of the majority of people.”
+The construction of Khudoni would significantly increase the electricity tariff, thus harming the livelihoods of the majority of people.”

 Project supporters ‘ arguments are well expressed by Tabula.ge:

-The company that has been planning to construct the Khudoni HPP since 2011 is Trans Electrica.
-The total amount of investments the company will make currently stands at 1.2 billion USD.
-Since 2011 the company has been paying property tax, with the budget of Svaneti having received 600,000 USD annually for the third consecutive year now.
+The company planning to construct the Khudoni HPP since 2011 is Trans Electrica.
+The total amount of investment the company will make currently stands at USD 1.2 billion.
+Since 2011, the company has paid property taxes, and the Svaneti budget has received USD 600,000 annually for the third consecutive year.

-For the use of the power transmission line to carry its electricity towards Turkey, the company will pay 19 million GEL.
+To use the power transmission line to carry electricity to Turkey, the company will pay 19 million GEL.
 The trade deficit will go down by 8 percent annually, whilst the country’s Gross Domestic Product will increase by 1.1%.”

 According to Green Alternative, these numbers aren’t realistic.